 Changing a Habit

-No matter where you are, if you want to start building a new habit, there are just four steps to take and build upon:
+No matter where you are if you want to start building a new habit, there are four steps:

 - Step 1: Catch yourself after the fact

 - Step 2: Catch yourself in the act

 - Step 3: Think about it before you act

 - Step 4: Say and act without thinking about it

 - 99 Ways to Say No (A classic from the way-back machine)

 - 29 Ways to Say No (If you prefer fewer choices)